jaateixeira/ScrapLogGit2Net/README.md

 ## Recently implemented features
 - Export to the [GraphML][http://graphml.graphdrawing.org/] format for graphs based on XML.
 Exports undirected grapths with company affiliation atributes.
-- Verbose debug output
+- Optional verbose debug output.
 - Use of a serialized changelog, so we dont't need to use RAW git logs every time.
 Save a lot of time for analysing complext projects.
 - Possibiliry of adding an argument pointing with a file with emails to ignore (e.g., bots and spam email addresses).
-- Dynamic export of social network visualizations with in the circular and centrality layouts
+- Dynamic export of social network visualizations with in the circular and centrality layouts.
 - Dynamic node size based on degree centrality in the circular and centrality layouts.
 High connected nodes are bigger, less connected nodes are smaller.

 ## To implement (voluntears welcome)